Intelligence, imagination, and knowledge are essential resources common to man. It is effectiveness that converts them into results.

 To learn how to bring it all together, you may go through Hiration's free resume examples.

-Create your brand positioning statement to lead your resume along with the resume title.
+Create your brand positioning statement to lead your executive resume along with the executive resume title.

 Brand yourself above the fold